-Upon receipt of the official letter of acceptance, a confirmation deposit of \$3,500 (US) must be sent to the Office of Admissions before KSU will send an Immigration Form (I-20) (excluding Canadians).
+- 1) an award of a full scholarship or similar financial aid covering tuition, room, and board - 2) a confirmation deposit of \$3,500 (US) be sent to the Office of Admissions.
 A student may use a maximum of 65% of the \$3,500 deposit to pay the first semester's tuition and fees.
 The balance will remain on account until the student graduates or withdraws from Kentucky State University.
-Students are required to pay in full tuition and fees for all subsequent semesters.